SAP/ui5-webcomponents/docs/Public Module Imports.md

 import "@ui5/webcomponents-localization/dist/features/calendar/Persian.js";
 ```

-The `ui5-date-picker` web component supports Gregorian Calendar by default.
+The `ui5-date-picker` Web Component supports Gregorian Calendar by default.

-In order to be able to use Buddhist, Islamic, Japanese, or Persian calendar with this web component
+In order to be able to use Buddhist, Islamic, Japanese, or Persian calendar with this Web Component
 (by setting its `primaryCalendarType` property), you should import one or more of the modules above.

 ### 4. Configuration